Introduction

 - When parent component change the input property

-- When user click button to change the price, Angular will trigger change detection in the
+name, Angular will trigger change detection in theproductcomponent. and console will outputchange detection triggered... - When user click button to change the price, Angular will trigger change detection in the

-component. and console will outputchange detection triggered...
+productcomponent. and console will outputchange detection triggered... setTimeoutfunction will not trigger change detection in theproductcomponent.

 Change Detection with OnPush Diagram